r-hub/cran-flavors/www.stats.ox.ac.uk/pub/bdr/clang17/README.txt

 Pre-built compilers may be available at https://github.com/llvm/llvm-project/releases

 The current schedule has release on Sep 5.
+(Deferred to Sept 19.)

 References to Rf_length in system headers come from including R headers before system headers rather than after: see 'Writing R Extnesions'.
 For